MIvanchev/HitmanC47TimingFix/README.md

 This patch is exclusively for version b192 of the game as reported in the game's main menu.
 I have exclusively used the GOG version of the game for development and testing.
-It should still work with the Steam or the CD versions.
+There is currently one report of the Steam version not being compatible.
+I don't know whether the patch will work with the CD version.
 The installer verifies the checksums so if the installation is successfull the game will most likely work fine.
 Let me know if you have any problems.